 In this regard, finding a set of monitors with the flattest frequency helps you attain this neutral output.
 Speakers tend to boost certain frequencies and suppress others.
 So, your monitors should approach all frequencies with unanimity for accurate editing.

-In particular, hip hop music tends to have a lot of beats and samples used during production.
+In particular, hip hop production tends to have a lot of beats and samples used during production.
 Fine-tuning these levels and arrangements is only possible when you have a great pair of studio monitors guiding your ear.

 In terms of sound color, it’s advisable to seek models with a neutral tone.
 Those with a warm or cool tint will modify the sound to your ear and impede your mixing.
-As the beats in hip hop are quite frequent, they utilize a fair amount of bass.
+As the beats in hip hop are quite frequent, they utilize a fair amount of bass response.
 Thus, you seek out a model with a healthy low-end frequency range to pick up the bass notes.

 Concerning the mids and highs, always aim for clarity—you don’t want the sound to distort at higher frequencies.
 You’d also want as much leeway as possible when trying to pump up the volume to listen to those mids and highs.